saadcnx/AWS-Solution-Architecture/README.md

-# AWS Solution Architecture – Real-World Learning Repository
+# AWS Solution Architecture – Real-World Hands-on Learning Repository

 ## 📌 Overview
 This repository documents my hands-on journey of learning and implementing **AWS Solution Architecture concepts** with a strong focus on **real-world system design**.